sporcina/dynamodb-connector/doc/sample.md

 ### Purpose

-This document provides detailed instructions on how to acquire the DynamoDB connector and demonstrates how to create a simple demo application that leverages it.
+This document provides detailed instructions on how to create a new Mule Studio project that leverages the DynamoDB connector.